North America Climate Mitigation Program Director

 Climate change, energy systems, public policy, US Congress

-Jason Albritton is the Director of Climate and Energy Policy in The Nature Conservancy's North America Policy and Government Relations office.
-In this role, he leads the Conservancy’s strategy to advance ambitious state and federal climate and energy policies that put the U.S. on a path to achieve net zero emissions by 2050.
+Jason Albritton is the director of The Nature Conservancy's North America Climate Mitigation Program.
+In this role, he leads TNC’s work to advance ambitious state and federal climate and energy policies, accelerate the smart deployment of renewable energy, and maximize the role of nature as a climate solution.

-Mr. Albritton, originally from Paducah, Kentucky, earned a B.A. in Biology from Murray State University in 2003, and a Masters in Ecological Economics from the University of Leeds in the United Kingdom.
+Mr. Albritton, originally from Paducah, Kentucky, earned a B.S. in biology from Murray State University in 2003 and a master's in ecological economics from the University of Leeds in the United Kingdom.